 The Fort Shafter water system has three different service zones: the upper, the middle, and the lower.
-Each zone is served by reservoir storage and booster pumps.
+Each zone is served by reservoir storage booster pumps.
 The upper zone and the majority of the middle zone supply family housing areas.
 The lower zone includes the Funston Loop housing area but, primarily supplies water for non-housing demands.

-The Fort Shafter system is also interconnected with the City and County of Honolulu water system for emergency situations.
+also interconnected with the City and County of Honolulu water system for emergency situations.

-The susceptibility of the Fort Shafter water system to contamination has been evaluated under the Hawaii Source Water Assessment Program.
-The results of the Assessment, dated March 2004, are available for review by contacting the Directorate of Public Works, Environmental Division, at (808) 656-3107.
+to contamination has been evaluated under the Hawaii Source Water Assessment Program.
+The results of the Assessment, dated March 2004, are available for review by contacting the Directorate of Public Works, Environmental Division, at 520-687-2162.

 In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of specific contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for the contaminants in bottled water, which must provide the same protection for public health as tap water.
+Food and Administration regulations establish limits for the contaminants in bottled water, which must provide the same protection for public health as tap water.

-THE FOLLOWING

-PAGES WILL DESCRIBE

-THE CONTAMINANTS

-AND THE RESULTS OF

-THE DRINKING WATER
+THE FOLLOWING PAGES WILL DESCRIBE THE CONTAMINANTS AND THE RESULTS OF THE DRINKING WATER SAMPLING THAT OCCURRED IN 2024.

-SAMPLING THAT

-OCCURRED IN 2022.